-You must have met someone till now, in this era of cell phone and smartphones and what not?
-So many wireless bands, too many communication options and all have been fitted on a phone, but I bet you have met someone who would say that using too much cell phone may lead to cancer, but what exactly is the logic behind this?
-Another thing, if you live in India, you must have seen that on every radio tower has a warning sign with the text written ‘Non-Ionising Radiation‘.
-Well, I could never understand that logic behind putting that sign, but okay, so today we will talk a bit in detail about cell phone radiation and see if it’s just a myth or in reality, using cell phones can lead to cancer?
+You must have met someone till now, in this era of cell phones and smartphones, and what not?
+So many wireless bands, too many communication options, and all fitted on the phone, but I bet you have met someone who would say that using too much cell phone may lead to cancer, but what exactly is the logic behind this?
+Another thing, if you live in India, you must have seen that on every radio tower has a warning sign with the text written ‘Non-Ionising Radiation.’
+Well, I could never understand that logic behind putting that sign, but okay, so today we will talk a bit in detail about cell phone radiation and see if it’s just a myth or, in reality, using cell phones can lead to cancer?

-Once you live in an area where there is a radio tower within a radius of about even 2 kilometers, you are under excellent coverage and distance has nothing to do with this case, however, distance and obstacles have a significatnt effect on signal quality and it varies across different radio bands and mostly with the introduction of 4G LTE, carriers are facing similar challenges every other day to ensure the best quality of service, but be sure that you’re not escaping the radiation unless you’re not in some remote area or just don’t use a cell phone.
+Once you live in an area where there is a radio tower within a radius of about even 2 kilometers, you are under excellent coverage, and distance has nothing to do with this case.
+However, distance and obstacles have a significant effect on signal quality.
+It varies across different radio bands, and with the introduction of 4G LTE, carriers are facing similar challenges every other day to ensure the best quality of service.
+But be sure that you’re not escaping the radiation unless you’re not in some remote area or don’t use a cell phone.

-Now, this explanation is completely based on what we know till now about Ionising and Non-ionising radiations, and this is true.
-As mentioned earlier, the RF energy is what we need to worry about and the amount of RF energy that gets transmitted from cell phone to user is known as Specific Absorption Rate (SAR) and this SAR value is to be mentioned on every packaging of every single handset and it is also mandatory for manufacturer to disclose the same to FCC or in India, the Government keeps an eye on it, but well the value is not constant and may vary depending upon the usage type and sometimes the amount of RF energy emitted may be higher than what has been found to be and mentioned by the manufacturer.
+Now, this explanation is wholly based on what we know till now about Ionising and Non-ionising radiations, and this is true.
+As mentioned earlier, the RF energy is what we need to worry about, and the amount of RF energy that gets transmitted from cell phone to user is known as Specific Absorption Rate (SAR).
+This SAR value is to be mentioned on every packaging of every single handset, and it is also mandatory for the manufacturer to disclose the same to FCC or in India, the Government keeps an eye on it.
+Well, the value is not constant and may vary depending upon the usage type, and sometimes the amount of RF energy emitted may be higher than what is and mentioned by the manufacturer.

-So, is there any practical evidence to prove that cell phone radiation cause cancer?
+Is there any practical evidence that proves cell phone radiation causes cancer?

-The answer is affirmative and also in negative.
+The answer is affirmative and also unfavorable.
 Most of the studies and experiments were done in the lab have supported the idea that RF waves do not damage the DNA.
-But, some scientists have reported that the RF waves from cell phones produce effects in human cells that might possibly help tumors grow.
-But at the same time, when the test was conducted on mice exposing them to radiation, no such evidence were found.
+But, some scientists have reported that the RF waves from cell phones produce effects in human cells that might help tumors grow.
+But at the same time, when the test was conducted on mice exposing them to radiation, no such evidence was found.

-Recently, another study found out that when people had an active cell phone held up to their ear for 50 minutes, brain tissues on that same side of the head used more glucose than the other side of the brain.
+Recently, another study found out that when people had a mobile cell phone held up to their ear for 50 minutes, brain tissues on that same side of the head used more glucose than the other side of the brain.
 However, it didn’t indicate any unusual effects or hazardous effects.

 Any practical test on humans ever got conducted?

-So, should we believe it or just call it as a myth?
-Well, even Scientists have mixed opinions on this, and it’s pretty hard to come to a conclusion as there’s no substantial evidence proving cell phone radiation cause cancer or the opposite.
+So, should we believe it or call it a myth?
+Well, even Scientists have mixed opinions on this, and it’s pretty hard to conclude as there’s no substantial evidence proving cell phone radiation causes cancer or the opposite.

 Did myth bust on Cell phone Radiation?